Three times a week, we do our podcast, Verdict with Ted Cruz.

 We will continue to do all we can to protect the people of London.

-All right, that is uh obviously the latest.
+All right, that is obviously the latest.

 Let me give you the bottom line here.

-It was two basically separate attacks coordinated, obviously.
+It was two basically separate attacks, coordinated, obviously.

 You'd have to be pretty dumb to assume anything else.

-You have this incident that saw the police officer stabbed and killed in one place, and then on the bridge, you have as many as a dozen people run over outside of London's Parliament building, and basically they mowed down pedestrians on London's Westminster Bridge, leaving in that case more than a dozen with injuries described by many as just catastrophic.
+You have this incident that saw the police officer stabbed and killed in one place, and then on the bridge, you have as many as a dozen people run over outside of London's Parliament building, and basically they mowed down pedestrians on London's Westminster Bridge, leaving, in that case, more than a dozen with injuries described by many as just catastrophic.

-And at the same time, you had a knife-wielding attacker stabbing a police officer and was shot on the grounds outside of Britain's parliament, sending the compound into obvious lockdown.
+And at the same time, you had a knife-wielding attacker stabbing a police officer and was shot on the grounds outside of Britain's Parliament, sending the compound into obvious lockdown.

 Now, originally the reports, and I'm getting more information about this.

-I don't have full confirmation, but I'm gonna let you in on what we do know now.
+I don't have full confirmation, but I'm going to let you in on what we do know now, but the assailant 30s or 40s carrying a 7 to 8-inch knife, just to give you some awareness.

-You know, some states have knives that you can carry, non-switchblade, uh, that usually are anywhere between the three and a half to four and a half inch range, so this is about twice the size of what would normally in a in a state be a legal uh knife to carry.
+So this is about twice the size of what would normally in a state be a legal knife to carry.

 It's unclear if the person shot by police and the driver are the same person.